SiobhanPowell/income-based-charging-station-policies/Analysis/README.md

 # Analysis

-This repository accompanies the manuscript "Income-Based Policies for Public Electric Vehicle Charging Station Deployment" by Siobhan Powell (ETH Zürich) and Marie-Louise Arlt (University of Bayreuth and Bavarian Center of Battery Technology).
+This repository accompanies the manuscript "Mobility and Income: Policy Insights to Support Public Electric Vehicle Charging Access" (formerly "Income-Based Policies for Public Electric Vehicle Charging Station Deployment") by Siobhan Powell (ETH Zürich) and Marie-Louise Arlt (University of Bayreuth and Bavarian Center of Battery Technology).

 ### Organization